-Teach reading and improvising right from the start!
+Teach reading and improvising from lead sheets right from the start!

 The Kjos Interactive Practice Studio (IPS) technology provides access to orchestrated accompaniments (“backing tracks”), select video lessons with the author, additional detailed information/downloads, and more through a code printed on the last page of each book.

 9" x 12", spiral binding, 120 color pages

 By teaching reading and improvising side-by-side, Creative Chords balances the eye and the ear.
 Like other piano methods, you can expect to learn well-known tunes and delightful originals by reading written music.
 But Creative Chords takes learning to play the piano much farther by giving you the tools to “do your own thing.”

 Play familiar tunes both by reading and by ear.

 Personalize melodies and improvise variations.

 Apply stock accompaniments in a variety of styles.